Ivanald/vsdRiscvSoc/README.md

 # vsdRiscvSoc
 All the projects/assignments done as part of India RISC-V Chip Tapeout workshop conducted by VSD.

+Note: This project has been abandoned since I came out of the workshop due to unfair evaluation.
+The following two tasks are available.

 ## Table of Contents

 * [Task1 - RISC-V Toolchain Setup Tasks & Uniqueness Test](#task1---risc-v-toolchain-setup-tasks--uniqueness-test)